 Use the Mirror Effect

 The more shiny surfaces your room has, the brighter the light reflection around the room.
-Consider using materials such as gold door knobs, brass lighting or chandeliers, mirrors, silver picture frames and the like, as part of your decorating approach.
+Consider using materials such as gold doorknobs, brass lighting or chandeliers, mirrors, silver picture frames, and the like, as part of your decorating approach.

 With the brightly painted walls, large windows, and a good entry mirror to reflect every light entering the room, the house will enjoy sufficient natural light.
-For the mirrors, ensure they are large, with silver frames; it could be a beveled mirror, antique mirror, Venetian or sunburst mirror.
+For the mirrors, ensure they are large, with silver frames; it could be a beveled mirror, antique mirror, Venetian, or sunburst mirror.

 The type of windows you install can also affect the quantity of light reaching the room.
 They say windows are the eyes into the soul of the home (a reverse play on the original quote).
 It is therefore important to have the ideal kind if you must let in the best of outdoor light.
 Thick window curtains and treatment usually absorb precious natural light so you may want to think twice about heavy or dark curtains.

 Light colors and sheer fabrics are perfect for preserving natural light.
-Most designers advise the use of thick curtains only in colder weather when there are little sun and warmth is a priority.
+Most designers advise the use of thick curtains only in colder weather when there is little sun and warmth is a priority.
 However, when it gets a bit warmer, switch your curtains for something lighter.

 This will depend on your budget as glass can be pricey at times.
 Use glass in your doors to facilitate the entry of natural light into your room.
 And if privacy is a concern, you can always choose tinted or frosted glass.
 In addition to the budget, the home style and security preferences will determine how far you go with your transparent choice.

-To allow more light filter in, install frosted film for windows because it is naturally translucent.
+To allow more light to filter in, install frosted film for windows because it is naturally translucent.
 This provides an amazing decorating hack for both outdoor and internal windows.
 For better effect, add different designs including some etching.

-Use Lighter Finishes to Contrast Dark Kitchen cabinetry
+Use Lighter Finishes to Contrast Dark Kitchen Cabinetry

 If you are fond of dark wood floors and dark kitchen cabinetry in a small space, break up the solid blocks of color with lighter, shiny finishes on your countertops.
-It will give your kitchen a lighter, larger and more open feel.
+It will give your kitchen a lighter, larger, and more open feel.

 Include other shiny items like big, metallic silver light fittings, a white sink, or white translucent backsplashes to enhance the overall appearance.
 The ‘island’ seats can also have bright details to balance the dark cabinets.
 Adding tiles above the kitchen cabinets gives the kitchen a lighter, spacious appearance.
-See more about ‘cheering up’ your kitchen here.

 Basically, you can transform any dark space into an attractive, naturally lit one.
 These tips prove that even when you can’t find a house built with natural lighting, you can make one yourself.